sbt/website/src/reference/00-Getting-Started/06-Task-Graph.md

 Continuing from [build definition][Basic-Def], this page explains `build.sbt` definition in more detail.

-Rather than thinking `settings` as a key-value pairs, a better analogy would be to think of it as a _directed acyclic graph_ (DAG) of tasks where the edges denote **happens-before**.
+Rather than thinking of `settings` as key-value pairs, a better analogy would be to think of it as a _directed acyclic graph_ (DAG) of tasks where the edges denote **happens-before**.
 Let's call this the _task graph_.